robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 ### Extract atomic concepts

 My mental model is that a non-fiction book is made of concepts, examples, and commentary.
 The concepts can either be original to the author, or well-established.
 Examples are provided by the author to illustrate the concepts.
-In the discussion, the author describes how those particular concepts relate to other concepts.
+In the commentary, the author discusses how those particular concepts relate to other ideas, or provides a critical perspective on those concepts.

-I try to extract the concepts into individual notes.
-This avoids unnecessary duplication because often several books reference the same concept.
+My note-taking approach reflects this model.
+For example, I try to extract the concepts and examples into individual notes.
+This avoids unnecessary duplication because they often show up in other books.
 In the *Adaptive Markets* screenshot above, the purple text denotes a link to an individual note I've made.
-For example, the efficient markets hypothesis is discussed in several books, so I created an atomic note for it.
-The bottom-right of the screen shows all the books that point to this concept.
+The *efficient markets hypothesis* is a concept discussed in several books, so I created an atomic note for it; the bottom-right of the screen shows all the books that point to this concept.
+Likewise, the *Gazzaniga split-brain experiment* is frequently used as an example in books on decision-making to illustrate our powers of rationalisation, so it deserves its own note.

 <center>
 <img src="{{ site.imageurl }}reading/emh.png" style="width:100%;"/>